Hansamu Yama Pranata: Persija Jakarta

 Hansamu signed for Persija Jakarta to play in Liga 1 in the 2022–23 season.
 He made his league debut on 31 July 2022 in a match against Persis Solo at the Patriot Candrabhaga Stadium, Bekasi.

 On 15 January 2023, he scored his first league goal for the club from header in a 3–2 win over Bali United, he was also selected as man of the match in that match.
+On 22 February, Hansamu scored the winning goal in injury time, in a 2–1 against PS Barito Putera, and scored another the winning goal for the team in injury time in a 1–0 away win over Dewa United at Indomilk Arena on 10 April.

 International career

 Hansamu made his debut for the Indonesia U-23 on 10 February 2015 against Syria U-23 in the friendly.

 Hansamu made his debut for the senior team on 3 December 2016 against Vietnam in the 2016 AFF Championship and opened the scoring with a header from a corner kick in the seventh minute in an eventual 2–1 win.
-On 14 December 2016, he scored the winning goal against Thailand in the 70th minute and Indonesia win 2–1 against Thailand.
+On 14 December 2016, he scored the winning goal against Thailand in the 70th minute which contributed to Indonesia's eventual 2-1 victory.

 Hansamu was included in the final 23-man squad for the 2022 AFF Championship by Shin Tae-Yong.